wtorsi/view-bundle/README.md

 # Symfony view-bundle

 The goal of the bundle is to provide a convenient way of transforming PHP objects into JSON response while using it with the API.
+It's mainly used with typescript, but could be used by other languages as well.

 ```
 #[Route('/user/me', methods: ['GET'], priority: 1)]